CityofToronto/bdit_data-sources/volumes/miovision/sql/README.md

 The current primary purpose for the keys is so that on deletion, the delete cascades through all tables.
 The keys also indicate whether it is new data if the foreign key is null, and tells the function to aggregate the data if it is new data.
 The keys can also be used in selecting data.

-## Other Important Tables
+## Other Tables

-The tables below are produced using functions explained in the [API Puller](api/readme.md#postgresql-functions).
+The tables below are produced using functions explained [here](#aggregate_functions).
 They produce a lookup table of date-intersection combinations to be used for checking purposes or even for formal reporting.
+They are not used regularly.

 |Table|Purpose|
 |------|-------|